Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 Piripi Wiremu Kingi, 35, was deported from Australia in 2018 having spent the previous seven years in and out of jail for a string of violent attacks.

-He was only in New Zealand a year when he threw a chair over a man's head in a brawl at Ponsonby Rd Lounge Bar, causing the man to lose consciousness, convulse and suffer a brain bleed.
+He had only been in New Zealand a year when he threw a chair over a man's head in a brawl at Rotorua's Ponsonby Rd Lounge Bar, causing the man to lose consciousness, convulse and suffer a brain bleed.

 READ MORE: